Caring for Elderly Parents What Matters Most

 You might notice that a loved one sees things that aren’t there.
 For example, mom or dad may be hallucinating or be more restless, agitated, or combative.
 They may be more confused, have slurred speech, or have difficulty speaking in a manner you understand.

 If you see these signs, call 911.
-Delirium can happen from not eating or drinking enough, some type of infection that comes on rapidly like a urinary tract infection or pneumonia, imbalances in electrolytes, high or low blood sugar, or other reasons.
+Delirium can happen from not eating or drinking enough, an infection that comes on rapidly like a urinary tract infection or pneumonia, imbalances in electrolytes, high or low blood sugar, or other reasons.

 Receiving fast treatment is critical to resolving delirium or a sudden change in health.
 Some infectious situations can turn into sepsis, a life-threatening health condition.